Russell's viper: Distribution and habitat

 Russell's viper is found in India, Sri Lanka, Bangladesh, Nepal, and Pakistan.
 Populations from South-East Asia previously assigned to this species are now considered to be part of a different species, Daboia siamensis.
 The type locality is listed as "India".
 More specifically, this would be the Coromandel Coast, by inference of Russell (1796).

 Within its range, it can be common in some areas, but scarce in others.
-In India, is abundant in Punjab, very common along the West Coast and its hills, in southern India especially in the state of Karnataka and north to Bengal.
+In India, it is abundant in Punjab, very common along the West Coast and its hills, and in southern India, especially in the state of Karnataka and north to Bengal.
 It is uncommon to rare in the Ganges valley, northern Bengal, and Assam.

 Russell's viper is not restricted to any particular habitat, but does tend to avoid dense forests.
 The snake is mostly found in open, grassy or bushy areas, but may also be found in second growth forests (scrub jungles), on forested plantations and farmland.
 It is most common in plains, coastal lowlands, and hills of suitable habitat.
 Generally, it is not found at altitude, but has been reported as far up as 2300–3000 m (7,500–9,800 ft).
 Humid environments, such as marshes, swamps, and rain forests, are avoided.

 This species is often found in highly urbanized areas and settlements in the countryside, the attraction being the rodents commensal with man.

 As a result, those working outside in these areas are most at risk of being bitten.
 D. russelii does not associate as closely with human habitation as Naja and Bungarus species (cobras and kraits).

 Behaviour and ecology

-Russell's viper is terrestrial and active primarily as a nocturnal forager.
-However, during cool weather, it alters its behavior and becomes more active during the day.
+The Russell's viper is terrestrial and active primarily as a nocturnal forager.
+However, during cool weather, it becomes more active during the day.

-Adults are reported to be slow and sluggish unless pushed beyond a certain limit, after which they can become very aggressive.
-Juveniles, though, are generally more nervous.
+Adults are reported to be slow and sluggish and usually do not attack unless provoked; they can strike at lightning speed.
+Juveniles are generally more nervous.

 When threatened, they form a series of S-loops, raise the first third of the body, and produce a hiss that is supposedly louder than that of any other snake.
-When striking from this position, they can exert so much force that even a large individual can lift most of its body off the ground in the process.
-These snakes are strong and may react violently to being picked up.
+If provoked even more, they resort to striking and can exert so much force that large individuals can lift off the ground in the process.
+This behaviour has often led to the misconception that the Russell's vipers "chase" and bite humans.
+They are strong and may react violently to being picked up.
 The bite may be a snap, or they may hang on for many seconds.

 Although this genus does not have the heat-sensitive pit organs common to the Crotalinae, it is one of a number of viperines that are apparently able to react to thermal cues, further supporting the notion that they, too, possess a heat-sensitive organ.
 The identity of this sensor is not certain, but the nerve endings in the supranasal sac of these snakes resemble those found in other heat-sensitive organs.